OLC-Bioinformatics/StrainChoosr/README.md

-# DiversiTree
+# StrainChoosr

-DiversiTree examines phylogenetic trees and will give you the X strains that represent the most diversity within your tree.
+StrainChoosr examines phylogenetic trees and will give you the X strains that represent the most diversity within your tree.

 ### Installation

 Install via pip/pip3:

-`pip install diversitree`
+`pip install strainchoosr`

 ### Usage